rapidDevGroup/autoCMS/README.md

 ```
 **NOTE:**
 * Repeated content must be added by autoCMS, adding multiple copies in HTML will be interpreted as one repeat block.
-* Can only have one repeat tag per page.
+* Can only have one repeat tag per page (for now).

 **TIP:** We recommend using the attribute autocms to add a description.